prologic/twtxt/docs/_posts/2021-01-06-useragentextension.md

 ### Who Follows Resource

-When requested with the `Accept: application/json` header, this resource should provide a JSON object with nicks as keys and their *twtxt.txt* file URLs as values.
-The mapping should contain all followers, including those who are already present in the `User-Agent` header.
+When requested with the `Accept: application/json` header, this resource must provide a JSON object with nicks as keys and their *twtxt.txt* file URLs as values.
+The mapping must contain all followers, including those who are already present in the `User-Agent` header.
 The Format of the HTTP response body is:

 ```
 { "<nick>": "<url>" }